saif-ullah0x/HomeoInventory/README.md

 - **Glowing Effects**: Interactive elements have beautiful glow effects on hover
 - **Smooth Transitions**: All state changes feature smooth animations

+## Learning Assistant Features

+The Learning Assistant has been enhanced with:

+- **Compact Header Design**: Streamlined header with animated purple gradients and glassy effects
+- **Return to Home Button**: Easy navigation back to the main app with a clean X button
+- **Right-Side Search Layout**: Modern search bar placement with decorative learning quotes on the left
+- **Enhanced Medicine Cards**: Glowing purple gradients with smooth hover animations and glassy textures
+- **Optimized Display Area**: Increased space for medicine visibility with better grid layout
+- **Smart Medicine Counter**: Bottom-right placement of medicine count with glassy background
+- **Scroll-Hidden Search**: Search bar elegantly hides on scroll down and reappears on scroll up
+- **Incremental Loading**: "See More" button for loading 10 more medicines at a time

 ## Technology Stack

 - **Frontend**: React with Vite